lollinng/NestJs-Hexagonal-Architecture/README.md

     ```

 2. Set up the database:
-    - Create a database and update the `ormconfig.json` file with your database configuration.
+    - Create a database and update the `.env` file with your database configuration.

 3. Start the application: